aoculi/react-authentication/README.md

 - **afterSignOut**: A function that is called following a successful sign-out.
 This can be used to perform cleanup tasks or redirect the user after they log out.

-- **storageKey**: A string specifying the name of the key under which authentication-related information will be stored.
+- **storageKey**: A string specifying the name of the key used by the localStorage store.
 The default value is \_authentication.
 This is useful if you need to customize the storage key, for instance, to avoid conflicts with other items in storage.

-- **storageType**: Defines the type of storage mechanism to be used for persisting authentication data.
-The options are 'localstorage' and 'cookie'.
-The default is 'localstorage'.
-Choose 'cookie' if you require cookie-based storage, such as for server-side rendering scenarios or for additional security configurations that cookies allow.

 ## useAuthentication